Customer Service CV Format (2026)

 Common mistakes to avoid

-A metric-led summary, work experience with KPIs (CSAT, tickets handled, resolution rate), a skills section blending soft skills and tools, clear language proficiency, and your education plus any service training.
-A clean template reads fast and stays ATS-friendly.
+A metric-led summary, work experience carrying real KPIs (CSAT, tickets handled, resolution rate), a skills section blending soft skills with named tools, your language levels, and education plus any service training.
+A plain template reads fast and parses cleanly.

 How do I make a call-centre CV stand out?